colyseus/tutorial-phaser/README.md

 # Phaser: Real-time Multiplayer with Colyseus

-This is the server code for a step-by-step tutorial on how to use Phaser + Colyseus together.
+Here are is the full source-code for the step-by-step tutorial on how to use Phaser + Colyseus together.

 - [Live Demo](https://colyseus-phaser-tutorial.glitch.me/)
 - [See step-by-step Tutorial](...)